cogent3/ensembldb3/doc/admin.rst

 Trouble shooting
 ================

 Many of the administrative functions wrap shell commands.
-If you encounter any issues, use the verbose flag (``-v``) on a tool which will print the shell command to stdout.
+If you encounter any issues, use the verbose flag (``-v``), causing shell commands to be printed to stdout.
 Then try the shell command directly to get all error messages.